Where Do Bed Bugs Come From?

 There are two steps to Gregory’s smarter, effective bed bug control: finding the bugs and wiping them out.
 Each of these parts is essential: if we don’t both find and eliminate every single bug, the infestation could start again.
 Luckily, Gregory has proven Smarter Solutions for both aspects of treatment.
 We find your entire infestation and make sure to wipe it out completely.
 Here’s how we do it:

-Step One: Bed Bug-sniffing Dog Identification
+Bed Bug-sniffing Dog Identification

 Do bed bugs have a smell?
-They do and Gregory trains bed bug-detection dogs to locate infestations by sniffing out his unique odor.
+They do, and Gregory trains bed bug-detection dogs to locate infestations by sniffing out his unique odor.
 Our dogs are specially trained to sniff out bed bugs at every stage of development.
 They don’t just find adult bed bugs; they find the eggs and larvae bed bug infestations create, too.

-Using our canine unit, we can locate every bed bug hideout through your home.
+Using our canine unit, we can locate every bed bug hideout throughout your home.
 Bed bugs aren’t always just in your bed; we know how to find bed bugs in your carpet, headboard, closet, and anywhere else they may be hiding.
 Once we’ve identified where bed bugs are hiding in your home, we can begin wiping them out.

-Step Two: Thermal Remediation® Heat Treatment
+Thermal Remediation® Heat Treatment

 Does heat kill bed bugs?
-Yes and Thermal Remediation heat treatment is the most effective, least intrusive, and most environmentally-friendly way to combat bed bugs.
+Yes, and Thermal Remediation heat treatment is the most effective, least intrusive, and most environmentally-friendly way to combat bed bugs.
 Our experts subject each of the treatment areas identified in step 1 to concentrated heat treatments of 120° F or higher.
 We circulate this hot air using fans and monitor the process for four hours of application.
 We may also apply residual insecticides into cracks and crevices to eliminate bed bugs that might elude the heat.
-After treatment, we’ll conduct a final follow-up inspection to ensure that all bed bugs were eliminated successfully.
+After treatment, we’ll conduct a final follow-up inspection so that all bed bugs were eliminated successfully.

 Thermal remediation is effective because applied 120° F heat kills bed bugs at every stage of development.
 We can completely eliminate bed bug eggs, larvae, and adults using one process.
 Residual pesticides serve to eliminate stragglers in hard-to-reach areas unobtrusively.
 With heat remediation, you don’t have to worry about infestations “reviving” because we get the eggs, too.
 Overall, thermal remediation is the Smarter Solution to residential bed bug infestation problems.